peteroupc/html3dutil/tutorials/camera.md

 * A _world matrix_ transforms an object's own coordinates to _world space_,
 the coordinate system shared by every object in the scene.
-The world matrix is not discussed in this article.
+The world matrix is not discussed in this page.
 * A _view matrix_ transforms coordinates in world space to _camera space_ or _eye space_.
 * A _projection matrix_ transforms coordinates in camera space to _clip space_.
 * Additionally, the graphics pipeline (outside the HTML 3D library) converts the